Pethum-Jeewantha/simple-orm-framework/README.md

 6. Annotate the attributes with `@Column()` annotation which is you wish to add column & give it column name as the annotation value.

+7. Annotate the attribute with `@Embed` annotation which is you wish to add columns from another class.
+The nested class should haven't `@id` annotation.

-7. You can annotate an attribute as primary key by using `@Id` annotation.
+8. You can annotate an attribute as primary key by using `@Id` annotation.

-8. Now you can use this as a dependency by using `init` method.
+9. Now you can use this as a dependency by using `init` method.
 Pass the parameters of your connection & Table class.

 ## Usage